IPP 4 – Data Security

 ‘De-identified’ is defined in s 3 of the PDP Act.
 De-identified information is ‘personal information that no longer relates to an identifiable individual or an individual who can be reasonably identified’.

 De-identification typically involves removing direct identifiers, for example, a name or address, and indirect or quasi-identifiers such as birth date or gender.
 It may also require additional steps to make it difficult to re-identify the information by linking it back to the person the information is about.
 For more information, see the Key Concepts section De-identification in practice.

 De-identification is not a permanent state.
-De-identified information may be re-identified and reveal an individual’s identity when other information is available that can be matched with the de-identified data.35 Organisations should consider periodically reviewing whether additional steps are required to maintain the data in sufficiently de-identified form.
+De-identified information may be re-identified and reveal an individual’s identity when other information is available that can be matched with the de-identified data.32 If it is unclear what information may be matched, or the circumstances in which it may be matched, it is not possible to consider the information safe from re-identification.
+Organisations should consider periodically reviewing whether additional steps are required to maintain the data in sufficiently de-identified form.

 ‘No longer needed for any purpose’

 IPP 4.2 allows organisations to retain information for the purpose for which the information was collected, or for some other legitimate purpose authorised by IPP 2.1.
 As discussed above at paragraph [4.73], meeting the record keeping obligations under the Public Records Act is a legitimate purpose.
 Other examples of legitimate purposes why information could be retained, other than for the primary purpose of collection, include:

 - if the information is necessary for research or statistics in the public interest, under IPP 2.1(c).
 For example, the Victorian Electoral Commission requires personal information to perform its statutory functions.